nandac/pandoc-reader/README.md

 You may write your bibliography in any format supported by Pandoc with the appropriate extensions specified.
 However, you **must** name the bibliography file the same as your blog.

 For example, a blog with the file name `my-blog.md` should have a bibliography file called `my-blog.bib`, `my-blog.json`, `my-blog.yaml` or `my-blog.bibtex`in the same directory as your blog or in a subdirectory of the directory that your blog resides in.
-Failing to do so will mean that the references will not be picked up.
+Failure to do so will mean that the references will not be picked up.

 #### Known Issues with Citations

-If enabling citations with a specific style, you need to specify a CSL (Citation Style Language) file, available from Zotero.
+If enabling citations with a specific style, you need to specify a CSL (Citation Style Language) file, available from [Zotero](https://www.zotero.org/).
 This file may be specified so:

 ```python
 PANDOC_ARGS = [